logithaadithya-s/APPLE/README.md

 Apple Landing Page Clone

 Project Overview
-This project is a clone of the official Apple landing page, built to practice frontend development skills.
-The goal was to replicate the design and responsiveness of Apple's website using modern web technologies.

-Features
+This is a clone of apple landing page were I have used to my knowledge about html,css and javascript to make this website.By making this website I learned many things about Web programming.
+This web page gave me a motivation to learn more about webprogramming.This was a great opertunity to learn more things.

+Features:
-- Fully responsive design
+1.Fully responsive design
-- Smooth animations and transitions
+2.Smooth animations and transitions
-- Interactive navigation bar
+3.Interactive navigation bar
-- High-quality images and icons
+4.High-quality images and icons
-- Pixel-perfect layout resembling the original Apple website
+5.Pixel-perfect layout resembling the original Apple website

-Technologies Used
+Technologies Used:
-- HTML5
+1.HTML5
-- CSS3 (Flexbox & Grid)
+2.CSS3 (Flexbox & Grid)
-- JavaScript for interactivity
+3.JavaScript for interactivity
--  Bootstrap
+4.Bootstrap

 Project Structure